pitsianis/AdaptiveHierarchicalRegularBinning.jl/jcon-proposal.md

 The  Morton curve bit-field denotes the tree node of each point.
 The partial sorting using the Most Significant Digit (MSD) radix-sort, places the points to the corresponding bins.
 Points that fall within the same bin do not get sorted.
 The radix sort runs in parallel: the partition of digits is done with a parallel count sort, and then each digit subset is processed independently in parallel.

 #### Adaptive Tree
-Tree nodes that do not contain any points are not stored.
+Empty bins, that is, nodes that do not contain any points, are not stored or referenced explicitly.

 ### References